sftriallawyers Logo

 A personal injury claim is a civil lawsuit seeking compensation for damages sustained due to someone else’s negligence.
 Negligence means someone failed to exercise reasonable care, resulting in harm or loss.
 Depending on the nature of the case, claimants could be eligible for economic damages (such as medical bills) and non-economic damages (such as pain and suffering).

-What Steps Are Followed During a Personal Injury Claim in New York?
+What Steps Are Followed During a Personal Injury Claim?

-The personal injury claims process in New York involves several steps to ensure you receive the maximum compensation for your injuries and damages.
+The personal injury claims process involves several steps to ensure you receive the maximum compensation for your injuries and damages.
 These steps include:

 Seeking Medical Treatment